 Sophos has been well-known as one of the leading security software companies for decades.
 While most of their products target corporate security for organizations with more than 100 people, they’ve recently revamped their Sophos Home antivirus for Mac lineup.

-Sophos Home has free and premium plans that include real-time scanner, remote management, parental controls, protection on the web, and more.
+Sophos Home has free and premium plans that include a real-time scanner, remote management, parental controls, protection on the web, and more.
 The premium yearly subscription adds ransomware and privacy protection for complete industrial-grade security wherever you go.

 Best free Mac antivirus: Avast